ecarrollcode/recycling-app/README.md

 To install this app, do the following steps:
 1. Get the repository on your computer: `git clone https://github.com/ecarrollcode/recycling-app`
 2. In the recycling-app directory, run `bundle install`
+3. Start the MySQL database by running `mysqld --skip-grant-tables`
-3. Run `rails db:setup`
+4. Run `rails db:setup`
-4. You are ready to run the app!
+5. You are ready to run the app!
 To do this, type `rails s` and navigate to `localhost:3000` on your web browser.

 ## Usage